 Every door we make is used with sustainably-sourced solid pieces of wood.
 You will not see our doors made of particle board or other wood substitutes.
-Instead, we hand-select every piece of wood that comes into our shop, so we can provide you the highest quality wood screen door.
+Instead, we hand-select every piece of wood that comes into our shop, so we can provide you the highest quality wood screen door, built the old fashioned way!

 Our Standard Series is an economical collection of strong, beautiful, and affordable screen doors.
 These doors come in your choice of either Douglas Fir or Red Cedar.